-We are in lockdown; Black Friday is looming, and Christmas is around the corner.
-If you are a small business looking to capitalise on this period, the thoughts of going up against the big retail giants like Amazon can be daunting.
+If you are a small business looking to capitalise on online sales during lockdown, the thoughts of going up against the big retail giants like Amazon can be daunting.

 We are not here to say you have nothing to worry about.
 Let's face it you do.
 But we are here to give you a few tips on how to be the David to consumerism's Goliath.

 As part of our Boost My Business initiative Fiona Alston chatted to Scurri CEO Rory O'Connor for tips on holding your own over the next few months.